4 Must-See Destinations in Jordan

-While I was planning our trip, I noticed that Jordan has so many beautiful sights to see.
+While I was planning our trip to Jordan, I noticed that the country has so many beautiful sights to see.
 I excitedly began mapping out a route so that we could see as many of them as possible.
 Even though we didn't get to see everything this amazing country has to offer, we did get to see a handful of breathtaking places.
-Here is a list of my four favorites.
+Here is a list of our four favorites.

 Petra is the most popular tourist attraction in all of Jordan, and it's easy to see why.
 You'll marvel at the Treasury and Monastery inside this amazing ''Rose City'', and feel as if you have been transported back to 300 BC.

-Current ticket prices can be found on their website as well as local lodging recommendations.
-We stayed at the Movenpick, which sits right outside of Petra and offers a comfortable and luxurious stay in a beautiful setting.
+Current ticket prices to Petra can be found on their website as well as local lodging recommendations.
+We stayed at the Movenpick, which sits right outside of the famous archaeological site and offers a comfortable and luxurious stay in a beautiful setting.
+As of 2023, nightly rates for the Movenpick are around $200 USD / night.

-Also, be sure to see the amazing Petra By Night light show every Monday, Wednesday, and Thursday night and watch 1,500 candles bring this ancient city to life.
+Also, when in Petra, be sure to see the amazing Petra By Night light show every Monday, Wednesday, and Thursday night and watch 1,500 candles bring this ancient city to life.

 Known as "The Valley of the Moon", Wadi Rum's unique landscape surely captivates.
 From jagged mountains to martian red sand dunes, this is one of the most beautiful places in the world.
 Explore this vast desert on a 4x4 Jeep tour, climb rock bridges, and sleep under the stars in a traditional Bedouin camp.